K\"ahler fibrations in quantum information theory: Fibre Bundle of Coadjoint Orbits

 thus $T_\eta \left(\mathrm{Ad}_{H^{(\rho_0)}}\eta_0\right)$ is a symplectic subspace of $T_\eta \orb{\eta_0}$, meaning that the fibres are symplectic.
 Proposition \ref{Symplectic-Bott} shows that the horizontal and vertical distributions are symplectically orthogonal, thus proving that there is an $\Omega_{KKS}$-compatible connection, which is symplectic by means of Theorem \ref{SymConn} and $\orb{\eta_0} \longrightarrow \orb{\rho_0}$ is a strong symplectic fibre bundle. \end{proof}

 In what follows we will show how it is possible to endow the symplectic fibration of co-adjoint orbits of a compatible complex (and K\"ahler) structure.
-It is well known \cite{Kronheimer, Neeb} that each co-adjoint orbit is independently a K\"ahler manifold.
-Here we present the complex structure on orbits via an alternative construction which is adapted to the symplectic fibration we have outlined so far.
+It is well known \cite{BFR, Kronheimer, Neeb} that each co-adjoint orbit is independently a K\"ahler manifold.
+Here we present the complex structure on orbits via an alternative construction which is adapted to the symplectic fibration we have outlined so far. \begin{theorem} Every symplectic fibre bundle of coadjoint orbits $\pi\colon \orb{\eta_0} \longrightarrow \orb{\rho_0}$ admits a $\nabla$-compatible complex structure $J^{(\eta_0)}\colon T\orb{\eta_0}\longrightarrow T\orb{\eta_0}$. \end{theorem}